AAP9002/Third-Year-Project/progress-log.md

 - Created latex report boilerplate
 - Looked into Visual Ordementry in place of GPS data
 - Looked into Teseract to extract metadata from dashcam video

+### 30-09-24
+- Started to work on lane detection
+- Researched existing pipelines
+- Researched alternate ways to gather trajectory

+### 01-10-24
+- Added smoothing, Adaptive thesholding, Canny edge and Hough lines
+- Compared and tested different masking and thesholding methods

+### 04-10-24
+- Compared and queried for cameras and data

+### 05-10-24
+- Selected relevant research papers for lane detection
+- Started to write report on lane detection